illinois-cs241/illinois-cs241.github.io/_pages/application.md

 ### Expected Time Obligations

 * Team Meetings (1 hr / week) - It is important for everyone on staff to be on the same page.
 Meetings also serve as a means for more experienced course staff members to give less experienced course staff members advice.
-* Mentoring meetings (3-4 hrs / week) - The honors section has weekly one-hour meetings, and you will be expected to have two or three one-hour meetings with your assigned groups.
+* Mentoring meetings (2 - 2.5 hrs / week) - The honors section has weekly one-hour meetings, and you will be expected to have two or three 30 minutee meetings with your assigned groups.
 The meeting will primarily cover what happened this past week and prepare for the next week.
-* Lecture Development (5-10 hrs / week per lecture week) - You will be helping out prepare and deliver part of a lecture to honors students.
+* Lecture Development (4 - 6 hrs / week per lecture week) - You will be helping out prepare and deliver part of a lecture to honors students.
 This lecture needs to be well-documented, well-researched, and expertly given.
 Not every Honors CA will be helping out with the lecture every week, but the weeks you choose to teach spike the time spent on development.
-* Lab Sections (1 or 2 sections = 1.5-3 hrs / week) - Ditto
+* Lab Sections (1 or 2 sections = 1.5 - 3 hrs / week) - Ditto

 ### Skills